heiner/dylaniki/World_Gone_Wrong.md

     |--------------------------|-3----
     |------------------1-------|------

-The turn at ‘I can’t be good no more’ goes like this:
+The turn at ‘I can't be good no more' goes like this:

       C       Dm7-5     F
       :   .   .   .     :   .